williamlmao/plaid-to-gsheets/readme.md

 1. Copy [this google sheet](https://docs.google.com/spreadsheets/d/1d60g7UmSDV08VCtZAY5csPhTiRg6J1AdVuNEFb3993g/edit#gid=340231135).
 2. In the sheets menu, go to Extensions -> Apps Script
-3. In the Apps Script editor, go to `props.gs`
+3. In the Apps Script editor, go to `config.gs`.
+Plug in your plaid credentials into the file.
+You can use multiple accounts & access tokens, just follow that format.

-- Set the client ID, secret, and access tokens for various accounts in the props file.
+4. In the sheet menu, you should see "Plaid API Ingest".
+Run one of the functions, it will open a permissions pop up.
+Accept the permissions.

 # Ingesting data outside of the Plaid API